Customize Consent Preferences

 Meet the Kora Cycling Challenge Team, Turning the Wheels of Change

-Perhaps the biggest charity ride in the Himalaya, the challenge attracts 4,000+ riders in a single day to cycle in Nepal and locations around the world.
+Perhaps the biggest charity ride in the Himalaya, the Kora Cycling Challenge attracts 4,000+ riders in a single day to locations in Nepal and around the world.

 Meet NayanTara Gurung Kakshapati, Nepal’s Festival Director Tackling Issues One Visual at a Time